FerreolS/Signals-and-systems-m1-tpe/src/Lecture-notes.typ

     caption: [Gibbs phenomena  on the Fourier series (order $N=50$) of a square wave], ) <fig-gibbs>
 ]

+The question of the convergence of Fourier series, #ie does all periodic function can be represented by its Fourier series?, was only solved by Dirichlet in 1829.
+He showed that the Fourier series of a periodic function $x(t)$ converges to $x(t)$ at all points where $x$ is continuous and to the average of the left-hand and right-hand limits at points of discontinuity, provided that:
+- $x(t)$ is absolutely integrable over a period, #ie $integral_(T) abs(x(t)) thin dif t < infinity$
+- $x(t)$ has a finite number of maxima and minima in any given period,
+- $x(t)$ has a finite number of discontinuities in any given period.

 The point-wise convergence is only _almost everywhere_, meaning that the Fourier series may not converge to $x(t)$ for some points, #ie at discontinuities.
 Indeed, a truncated Fourier series approximation of a discontinuous signal will in general exhibit high-frequency ripples and overshoot x(t) near the discontinuities.
 These ripples, known as _Gibbs phenomena_, are present no matter how large the approximation order, as seen in @fig-gibbs (at least $9%$ overshoot for a unit square wave).
 However, large enough approximation order can always be chosen so as to guarantee that the total energy in these ripples is insignificant.
 $